 Publications and forthcoming

 Sichko, C., 2025.
-“Environmental migration during the Great American Drought.
-Forthcoming at the Journal of Economic Geography.
+“Environmental migration during the Great American Drought.”
+Journal of Economic Geography.

 Baldwin, K., B. Williams, C. Sichko, F. Tsiboe, S. Toossi, J. Jones, D. Turner, S. Raszap-Skorbiansky.
 2023.
 “U.S. Agricultural Policy Review, 2022.”
 USDA Economic Research Service.